Ingenico-ePayments/connect-sdk-python3/README.rst

 Requirements
 ------------

-Python 3.3.5 or higher is required.
+Python 3.5 or higher is required.
 In addition, the following packages are required:

 -  `requests <https://requests.readthedocs.io/>`__ 2.20.0 or higher

-   -  **Note**: for Python 3.3, the maximum supported version is 2.18.4.
-      While this version will work, it has known vulnerabilities.

 -  `requests-toolbelt <https://toolbelt.readthedocs.io/>`__ 0.8.0 or
    higher